navido89/DS-Job-Market-Analysis/README.md

 + Cleaned the data by using pandas.
 + Regarding feature engineering I added location coordinates, location population data, created indicator columns (with value True/False) for skills and tools.
 + To read more about the data cleaning and feature engineering process <a href="" target="_blank">click here.</a>
-+ Conducted an exploratory data analaysis (EDA) to investigate the current data science job market in California.
++ Conducted an exploratory data analysis (EDA) to investigate the current data science job market in California.

 ## Project Results:
 [(Back to top)](#table-of-contents)